Wednesday, April 7, 2010

 If you haven't read it yet then I hope this blog post has inspired you to start reading this beautiful and sacred scripture.
 For all those of you who practice yoga, reading this text is a must.

-If you would like some recommendations of other truly inspiring yoga books like this one, then you can visit 10 Yoga Philosophy Books That Will Change Your Life.
+Also, if you are interested in discovering other truly inspiring yoga books like this one, then you can visit 10 Yoga Philosophy Books That Will Change Your Life.

 This is a selection of some of the books that have made the biggest impact on my spiritual path.